primefaces/primelocale/README.md

 ja.aria.collapseLabel;
 ```

-If you are using TypeScript, all files have appropriate typings.
+- If you are using TypeScript, all files have appropriate typings.
+- We ship both an ESM and a CJS version.
+If you are still using CJS
+  and your environment does not support the `exports` field in the `package.json`,
+  you may need to import the individual language files directly from
+  `primelocale/cjs/de.js` instead.

 ## Default Locale Options